 Through interesting and easy-to-access information updates on the site and in the app, public lectures, and other data sharing on the virtual platforms, the project continues to expand the information provided to the general public about the role of jellyfish in the marine environment.
 Also as part of the project, researchers strive to deepen environmental awareness by providing lectures and workshops at schools and community centers.
 At these events, project leaders promote environmental education while informing the next generation of scientists about the world of academia, research, and the professions of the future: environment, marine ecology, and the sciences.

 The Sea, Society, Education and Leadership Course

-The course was organized by Dr. Daniel Sher and Dr. Tsvia Gildor as part of the University of Haifa’s flagship program to foster collaborations between the university and high school students.
+The course is organized by Prof. Sariel Shalev and Dr. Tal Kan-Cipor-Meron, as part of the University of Haifa’s flagship program to foster collaborations between the university and high school students.

-The main goal of this course is to provide students with the basics of researching ancient technologies, such as past food-producing technologies and different tool production methods, which are studied in the Analytical Laboratory for Archaeological Materials led by Prof. Sariel Shalev and Dr. Tal Kan-Cipor-Meron.
+The main goal of the course is to provide students with the basics of researching ancient technologies, such as past food-producing technologies and different tool production methods, which are studied in the Analytical Laboratory for Archaeological Materials.
 The course introduces traditional technologies of Israel, from which ancient technologies and what is left of the archaeological finds can be studied.
 Here students practice researching and documenting traditional crafts with the help of the local community by instructing pupils in schools to collect information, materials, and tools from their families concerning ancient crafts.
 The information, materials, and tools gathered are studied with the students at the university’s materials lab using scientific methods and can shed light on the more ancient archaeological technologies.
 All this information and study is returned to the community through the pupils and students’ research projects for future use to preserve the local heritage, such as through the creation of a local museum or other means.